achyuth-u/param-integration-prototype/SOLUTION_DESIGN.md

 ---

-## 12. Note on scope of the prototype
+## 12. Note on scope

 This prototype is intentionally small.
 It demonstrates one architectural argument thoroughly rather than several features shallowly.

-For reference on production work at a larger scale, the attached handover document for **Printbot 3D** covers a full-stack application I built and documented for handover: authentication and role-based access, file upload with in-browser 3D preview, an order lifecycle with status-driven notifications, transactional email templates, a WhatsApp integration, and a PostgreSQL migration with deployment and credential handover.
+The four modules, the message log between them, and the two flows that cross it are the whole of it — everything in the "deliberately not built" table above was left out so that the part that matters could be built properly and verified.

 ---

 ## 13. Running it

-For setup and initialization instructions, please refer to the [README](./README.md).
+For setup and initialisation instructions, see the [README](./README.md).

 Once running, the activity screen shows the message log; raising a purchase request on the purchases screen and watching the messages appear is the shortest path to seeing the integration work.

 ---